mana-z/bashtest/README.md

 ## Defining tests

-The bUnit does lookup of functions complying to this format:
+The bashtest does lookup of functions complying to this format:

 ```
 test_<suite name>_<test name> ()